bobdavies2000/OpenCVB/README.md

 -   Almost 1700 algorithms are included, averaging 30 lines of code per algorithm.
 -   Improvements to tracking RedCloud cells.
 Below is an example GIF.
-    -   RedColor_Basics and RedCloud_Core both track all cells.
+    -   RedColor_Basics and RedCloud_Basics both track all cells.
     -   Reduced color =RedColor, Reduced point cloud = RedCloud.
     -   RedCC is an abbreviation for Reduced color and cloud.
 -   FeatureMatch algorithms independently find features in left and right images.